sathya26d94/Android-For-Beginners/orientation_change.md

 So its the responsibility of the developer to maintain the state of components even if user changes orientation

-Here is the simple tutorial on how to save state & retrieve state after orientation change
+Here is the simple tutorial on how to save & retrieve state after orientation change

 ## Retaining components state on Orientation change